 - Offers higher payment rates and advance payments to historically underserved (HU) producers who implement conservation practices in an EQIP Conservation Incentive Contract.

 Montana High Priority Areas

-CIC High Priority Area 1 includes the Blackfeet, Crow, Flathead, Fort Belknap, Fort Peck, Northern Cheyenne, and Rocky Boys Reservations as well as Glacier, Hill, and Blaine Counties.
+CIC High Priority Area 1 in Montana includes the Blackfeet, Crow, Flathead, Fort Belknap, Fort Peck, Northern Cheyenne, and Rocky Boys Reservations as well as Glacier, Toole, Liberty, Hill, Blaine, Phillips, Petroleum, Fergus, Judith Basin, Cascade, Chouteau, and Pondera Counties and parts of Treasure and Big Horn Counties.

 Eligible Land Uses

 Eligible land uses are cropland, forest, range, pasture, farmstead and associated land.
 EQIP assistance can be used on many types of operations, including, but not limited to:

 - Conventional and organic or transitioning to organic

 - Forestry and wildlife